People often avoid talking about money, but many people have lots of questions about what to do with it.

 - A mortgage

-Your goals will likely range from short term to long term, which each typically require a different savings strategy if you want to be an effective saver.
+Your goals will likely range from short term to long term and each goal will typically require a different savings strategy if you want to be an effective saver.

 9. Digitize your finances